planetlambert/turing/GUIDE.md

 The decision problem asks if it is possible for there to be an algorithm that decides if a logic statement is **provable** from a set of axioms, for every possible statement.
 Again, a shortened description of the algorithm:

 - Input: A logic statement, and a set of axioms
-- Output: A proof of the statement's truth (or falsity) based on the set of axioms
+- Output: A proof of the statement's truth (or falsity) based on the set of axioms, **or** simply a statement that the logic statement is not provable.

 Turing's answer to whether such an algorithm exists: *No*.